Activity note: Hotel check-in available from 3:00 p.m.

 Breakfast: At the hotel restaurant, we’ll have a plated breakfast including juices, coffee, tea, water.

 Morning: We’ll begin by checking out of the hotel and boarding our motorcoach to travel to Fort Collins, then west on the Cache la Poudre – North Park Scenic Byway.
 This Byway provides a glimpse of Colorado “pre-interstate and pre-ski resort” legacy.
 Native Americans traversed Poudre Canyon, as did the fur trappers of the early 1800’s, followed by miners and lumbermen.
 The highlight of the east side of the Byway is Colorado’s only designated Wild & Scenic River – the Cache la Poudre.
 Vegetation on the east side is a little lusher with cottonwoods along the river and pine forests as elevations increase.
 The Byway tops out on Cameron Pass at an elevation of about 10,250 feet.
 The west side drops into North Park and is an entirely different world of sagebrush, grass and expansive views.
 North Park unfolds at an elevation of 8,100 feet in a basin carved by Ice Age glaciers.
 The Medicine Bow and Never Summer Mountains ring the park.
 The valley is home to some of Colorado’s oldest ranches, raising livestock and hay.
 The Byway ends Walden, a town with a population of about 750, while Jackson County is home to about 1,400 residents total.
 Along the way, our expert Group Leader will provide commentary on the local area and its definitive characteristics.
-We’ll also make stops en route at scenic pull-offs to take advantage of the views and enjoy a self-led visit at the Moose Visitor Venter to explore the exhibits, which are largely devoted to the regional flora and fauna.
+We’ll also make stops en route at scenic pull-offs to take advantage of the views.

 Lunch: At a locally owned restaurant in Walden, we’ll have a plated lunch including coffee, tea, and water.